 Been waiting for Bali’s borders to reopen to return to the island?
-With the new Single Entry e-Visa, you can now enter Indonesia just days after applying.
+With the Single Entry B211 Visit Visa, you can now enter Indonesia just days after applying.

 But then reality kicked in.
-For the past year, Bali’s business owners have struggled beyond belief.
+For over a year now, Bali’s business owners have struggled beyond belief.
 Local families haven’t been able to feed their own children, and rural villages are bursting at the seams, with thousands of workers returning home after losing their jobs in the tourism industry.
 It’s glaringly obvious that Bali needs its visitors back.

 So now, it’s time to let the secret slip.
 While Bali’s borders are still closed for tourism, you can apply for a visa to enter Indonesia, which will allow you to spend up to six months in Bali.
-The free “Visas on Arrival” for tourists are still unavailable, but anyone wanting to come to Bali can now apply for this new visa option, letting you fly into Indonesia legally and seamlessly.
+The free “Visas on Arrival” for tourists are still unavailable, but anyone wanting to come to Bali can now apply for this Visit Visa, letting you fly into Indonesia legally and seamlessly.
 Here’s all you need to know.

-The Single Entry e-Visa is valid for 60 days and allows four 30-day extensions, totalling a six month stay period.
-The visa is called a B211b Visa, also referred to as the “Business Visa” – AKA it’s a visa that is not for tourism purposes.
-In order to obtain this visa, you must be sponsored by a PT Company in Indonesia – a process that’s easily completed with the help of a visa agent in Bali.
+The Single Entry e-Visa is valid for 60 days and allows for four 30-day extensions, totalling a six month stay period.
+The visa is called a B211 Visit Visa, also referred to as the “Business Visa” – AKA it’s a visa that is not for tourism purposes.
+In order to obtain this visa, you must be sponsored by a PT Company in Indonesia – a process that can be completed with the help of a visa agent in Bali (you can send us a DM on Instagram for our recommendations on tried-and-tested agents).

-HOW TO APPLY FOR THE NEW SINGLE ENTRY E-VISA
+HOW TO APPLY FOR THE SINGLE ENTRY B211 VISIT E-VISA

 - You’ll need to supply a scanned copy of your passport.